kaspervrind/gamepointdemo/README.md

 I wanted to move apache out of the demo container and put it in a reverse proxy but skipped this due to time.

 The front-end can use some love.
 The twig template is not really modular.

-TODO: implement https://github.com/florianv/symfony-swap for importing the conversions.
-I was out of time, so I couldn't do this anymore.
-The fixture is there but using it in a container takes some more effort.

 ---